JetChars/JetChars.github.io/source/docs/docker/index.rst

 .. sidebar:: about

-    - Since March 2014
+    - Since March 2014(2013?) , Managed by DGAB (Docker Governance Advisory Board)
+    - It's an open source container application engine.
+Portable and easy to deployment.
     - Use go language
-    - Use native cpu/syscall/kernel
+    - Use native cpu/syscall/kernel (namespace/capabilities/ctrlgroup/apparmor/netfilter)
-    - Use namespace/capabilities/ctrlgroup/apparmor/netfilter
         - Use ipc namespace communicate between containers
         - Require libcontainer/lxc/libvirt/systemd-nspawn
-    - Managed by DGAB (Docker Governance Advisory Board)
     - Containers don't aim to be a replacement for VMs, they are complementary in the sense that they are better for specific use cases.

-It's an open source container application engine.
-Portable and easy to deployment.

 * Advangtages